The Complete Guide to Hot Tub Mineral Sanitizers

 As effective a sanitizer as chlorine is, it does have some drawbacks.
 It’s rough on your hair and skin, for one.
 It’s not expensive, but still more expensive than other options.
 And if the level gets too low, you’ll find yourself dealing with chloramines.
 Not fun.

-Before you resign yourself to brittle hair, dry skin, and having to wear a breathing mask in your spa with, consider trying a hot tub mineral sanitizer.
+Before you resign yourself to brittle hair, dry skin, and having to wear a breathing mask in your spa, consider trying a hot tub mineral sanitizer.
 But before you just throw out the chlorine, get a complete understanding of what a spa mineral sanitizer is, how it works, and how it can benefit both you and your hot tub.

 When you think of minerals, what comes to mind?
 Calcium, sodium, potassium, Flintstone vitamins?
 What about silver and copper?
 They’re minerals too, and they’re what make spa mineral sanitizers work.